-2. Personal answers.
-Examples: I think it is not I think it is a little bit common because they don't use 3.
-The photo illustrates AI-generated content.
+2. Personal 2.
+How common is the use of Artificial answers.
+Examples: I think it is not common because they don't use computers. / a little bit

+I think it is

+3. The photo illustrates AI-generated content.
 Have you ever used any of them?
 Why?
 How?